ViewpointComms/viewpoint-docs/src/content/docs/en/content/tagging.md

 ## Region (optional)

 Some Clients, may have a multi Region platform, mening they can publish region specific content.
 If this is the case, you will have additional tag field called Region where you can specify a particular Region that the content relates to.

+## Further Information

+- Content tags are configuration specific, your options may differ from any screenshots in the Viewpoint Docs
+- Tags can currently only be amended by Viewpoint Support, please reach out to support if you need to make changes to any of your tags